10 ways to help your mental health

 Every year one in four of us will have a mental health problem, according to mental health charity Mind.

-1. Tell someone how you are feeling about your mental health
+1. Tell someone how you are feeling about your mental health and ask for help

-2. Stay active to boost your well-being
+2. Stay active to boost your mental health and wellbeing

 3. Eat well to feed the brain